pascual-tejero/liver-tumor-vessel-segmentation/Liver and tumor/TransUNet/README.md

 The code is able to run it locally or in polyaxon.
 However, is recommend it to run it in polyaxon for better performance.

 Before training the model on LITS dataset, the model was trained and test on the Synapse dataset which is the original dataset that was used in TransUNet architecture.
+TransUNet architecture is developed for multi-organ segmentation in Synapse dataset (8 Classses).
+For more information of Synapse Dataset go to [official Synapse website](https://www.synapse.org/#!Synapse:syn3193805/wiki/)

 After obtaining similar results as in the paper, the code was modified to be able to run it in Polyaxon and LITS data set.
 This changes can be visualized in the files with a comment that says `# CHANGE`

 ## Usage